reslp/linux-intro/README.md

 # This is an example code block.
 Typically you can copy and paste what is here and execute it by pressing <Return>.
 ```

-## 1.2 Connectiong to a remote computer
+## 1.2 Connecting to remote computers

 Since we will be analyzing very large datasets, our own laptops and desktop computers typically do not have enought memory or CPU power.
 Hence we will be working on
 the University of Graz High-Performance Compute Cluster - [GSC](https://hpc-wiki.uni-graz.at/).
 Using our UGO Account and passwords you should be able to log in.